-The following disclosure of the estimated fair value of financial instruments is made in accordance with the requirements of SFAS No. 107, Disclosures About Fair Value of Financial Instruments.
+The following disclosure of the estimated fair value of financial instruments is made in accordance with the requirements of ASC 825 Financial Instruments.
 The estimated fair value amounts have been determined by the Authority using available market information and appropriate valuation methodologies.
 However, considerable judgment is necessarily required to interpret market data to develop the estimates of fair value.
 Accordingly, the estimates presented herein are not necessarily indicative of the amounts the Authority could realize in a current market exchange.
 The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value amounts.